cullena20/cullena20.github.io/_projects/2023-07-18-old-personal-website.md

 <!-- excerpt-end -->
 &nbsp;

-I built this personal website from scratch on a Friday night in late 2020.
+I built this personal website from scratch on a Friday night in late 2020, back in high school.
 I coded it using HTML, CSS, and Boostrap.
-This was one of my first computer science projects and it remains very important to me.
+This was one of my first computer science projects and was pretty cool to me at the time.
 I have since replaced my old website with this new website powered by Jekyll.
-I opted to do this for the simplicity of uploading blog posts and project posts and also to have a more minimal interface.